Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Model Implementation

 \subsection{Training Configuration}

-Models are trained over $120$ epochs with learning rate $0.001$ using the Adam optimizer and batch size $100$.
+Models are trained over $120$ epochs with learning rate $0.001$ using the Adam optimiser and batch size $100$.
 Early stopping with patience $10$ prevents overfitting.
 All models employ a max-margin objective using cosine similarity:

 where $\mathbf{e}_c$ is the correct answer embedding, $\mathbf{e}_i$ are incorrect distractor embeddings, and $\mathbf{e}_{\text{pred}}$ is the predicted completion.
 Models are run across three independent trials with seed $42$ to ensure statistical reliability.